What does “transgender” mean?

 - When referring to the past, still use currently preferred pronouns.
 For example, if talking about a trans woman named Samantha, you might say “Before Samanatha transitioned, back in high school, she used to be on the men’s track team.”

 - If you’re not sure of someone’s pronouns, find a way to gently ask e.g. “Hey, do you mind if I ask, what are your pronouns?
 Oh, awesome, thank you!
 I didn’t want to assume.”
-If you can’t ask, then use gender neutral problems.
+If you can’t ask, then use gender neutral pronouns when possible.

 - Often we just assume people’s pronouns based on stereotypes i.e. if someone “looks” like a man they must be a man.
 But challenge yourself on this because it’s not always true.
 Avoid honorics like “sir” or “ma’am” unless absolutely necessary.